 And don’t forget, these purchases need to be subtracted from their earnings, as do their other business expenses.

 Their compensation plan seems unnecessarily complicated

-They also make it hard to work out exactly what you need to sell to make your quotas by using a points system with terms like PV and OV, rather than a more direct cash value of sales.
+They also make it hard to work out exactly what you need to sell to make your quotas by using their PV and OV points system, rather than a more direct cash value of sales.

 We like to think we’re relatively intelligent, and we’ve spent many months investigating the earning potential of MLMs, but we still find the majority of MLM compensation plans, like doTERRA’s, complex and confusing.

 So what chance does the average person, who has probably been told by a trusted friend or relative they should join, stand in deciphering it, and joining with a realistic idea of the odds of making an income?

 Of course, all MLMs vehemently deny they’re pyramid schemes.
 But when you look at their income disclosure statements, you can’t help but notice that their compensation plans look remarkably pyramid-shaped, with the vast majority of money earned by the top tiny percent of reps.